Kernelized Advantage Estimation: From Nonparametric Statistics to LLM Reasoning: Theoretical Results

 The i.i.d. assumption in Assumption~\ref{assump:iidsampledprompt} is imposed for simplicity.
 In practice, prompts may be sampled dependently across iterations, as in our implementation (see Section~\ref{sec:experiment}).
 Assumption~\ref{assump:boundedreward} is mild.
 In LLM reasoning, rewards are bounded, for example, as a binary indicator of the correctness of the model’s output, potentially with an additional format reward that encourages the output to follow a prescribed form.
-Conditions similar to Assumption \ref{assump:kernelfun} are standard in kernel smoothing.
-When $s>1$, the kernel must take negative values on its support to satisfy the moment conditions $\int_{0}^1 u^j K(u)du=0$.
-The smoothness condition (Assumption \ref{assump:psmooth}) is also standard in kernel smoothing \citep{wand1994kernel}.
+Assumption \ref{assump:kernelfun} is standard in the kernel smoothing literature.
+Assumption~\ref{assump:psmooth} is also mild.
+The first part only requires the value function to be Lipschitz continuous in the policy parameter $\theta$, rather than differentiable.
+This accommodates policy networks with ReLU activations, which are Lipschitz continuous but not differentiable everywhere.
+The second part imposes a stronger smoothness condition on the objective $J(\theta)$.
+Since $J(\theta)$ is obtained by averaging $V^{\pi_\theta}(x)$ over $x$, such averaging may smooth out pointwise nonsmoothness of the value function.
+As a simple illustration, the function $\max(X-\theta,0)$ is nonsmooth in $\theta$ pointwise, but when $X\sim N(0,1)$, its expectation $\mathbb{E}\max(X-\theta,0)$ is infinitely differentiable as a function of $\theta$.
+Finally, the $1/i$ learning rate schedule in Assumption~\ref{assump:learningrate} is motivated by stochastic gradient algorithms, under which the parameter estimator achieves optimal convergence rates and admits a tractable limiting distribution \citep{zhang2016central}.

 The following theorem upper bounds the bias and variance of the KAE value estimator.